proffernetwork/token-app-js/README.md

 # Modified Token App Template

 This repo helps you build a [Token app](https://www.tokenbrowser.com) in Javascript.
-It modifies the app template provided by the tokenbrowser team by adding support for sending base64 image data as an attachment.
+It modifies the app template provided by the tokenbrowser team by adding support for sending base64 image data as an attachment, and for doing server-side image rendering in the bot application code using node-canvas.

 The bot built on this template will be able to: